josecastillolema/flatpak-ocaml-examples/README.md

-# How to Flatpak an Ocaml application
+# How to Flatpak an OCaml application

 Let's take a couple [OCaml](https://ocaml.org/) applications to illustrate [Flatpak](https://flatpak.org/) distributing and packaging leveraging the [Flatpak SDK Extension for OCaml](https://github.com/josecastillolema/org.freedesktop.Sdk.Extension.ocaml):
  - a hello world CLI application